kolotaev/Fishy/README.md

 # Fishy

-Tcl/Tk GUI app for learning word corpus.
+Tk GUI app for learning words corpus.

 Name comes from, you guess it, [this little fishy](https://en.wikipedia.org/wiki/List_of_races_and_species_in_The_Hitchhiker%27s_Guide_to_the_Galaxy#Babel_fish).